 Building on Piaget´s theory of cognitive development, psychologists agree that theory of mind appears to be an innate potential ability in humans that requires many years of social, emotional, and cognitive stimulation for it to reach its full development.

 According to Dr. Simon Baron-Cohen from Cambridge University, one can observe many hallmarks of an incipient theory of mind during early childhood.
 Understanding attention in others, understanding the idea of intention, and imitative experience with caregivers like parents, family members, and teachers, are all great milestones that young children achieve during their early years of life.

-When you engage in play and joint activities with your little one, like through the DAPs of Kinedu, you are actively helping her develop her theory of mind!
+When you engage in play and joint activities with your little one, like through the Kinedu Daily Activity Plans, you are actively helping your little one develop their theory of mind!